utexas-bwi/bwi/demo_v4.md

 You should now be able to use the robot.

-### Move the robot to starting position
+### Launch the robot software

-You will use the computer keyboard to control the robot, but first you must run the segbot launch file.
+**If you are running ROS inside a [bwi-docker](https://github.com/utexas-bwi/bwi-docker) container, do each of these commands inside a container shell.**

+Launch all the ROS nodes that enable robot autonomy, including the base, sensors, RViz and other utilities.
 In a terminal window, type:
 ```
 roslaunch bwi_launch segbot_v4_ahg.launch
 ```
-Then open another terminal window to run the teleop keyboard:
+You can use the computer keyboard to send velocity commands to the base.
+To do so, open another terminal window to run the teleop keyboard:
 ```
 rosrun segbot_bringup teleop_twist_keyboard
 ```